.avif)

 More information

-In my practice, I dedicate myself to the latest medical findings and use the latest technologies to provide you with comprehensive diagnostics and treatment.
+In my practice, I consistently apply the latest medical findings and modern technologies to deliver comprehensive diagnostics and effective treatment strategies.

-Internal Medicine: As an internist, I am concerned with the diagnosis, treatment and prevention of diseases of the cardiovascular system, respiratory organs, digestive tract, kidneys, and metabolism.
-In my practice, I offer a wide range of diagnostic procedures such as laboratory tests, ultrasound, ECG and lung function tests.
-In addition, I also carry out outpatient therapies to ensure optimal care for my patients.
+As an internist, I specialize in the diagnosis, treatment, and prevention of diseases affecting the cardiovascular system, respiratory organs, digestive tract, kidneys, and metabolic system.
+I offer a wide range of diagnostic procedures, including laboratory testing, ultrasound, ECG, and pulmonary function testing, as well as outpatient therapies to ensure optimal patient care.

-For more information or to make an appointment, do not hesitate to contact us.
-We are here for you and look forward to welcoming you to our practice.
+For further information or to schedule an appointment, please feel free to contact us.
+We look forward to welcoming you to our practice.

 - Digital patient records